Medieval Madness

 Medieval Madness is a Williams pinball machine released in June 1997.
 Designed by Brian Eddy and programmed by Lyman Sheats, it had a production run of 4,016 units.
-As of April 3, 2022, the Pinside pinball community lists it as the #2 highest-ranked pinball machine (behind the 2021 Godzilla machine by Stern); many adherents consider it the greatest of all time.
+As of December 7, 2024, the Pinside pinball community lists it as the 2nd highest-ranked pinball machine (behind the 2021 Godzilla machine by Stern); many adherents consider it the greatest of all time.

-In 2014 Planetary Pinball Supply produced a new production of the game, Medieval Madness Remake, selling for US$7,995.
+Various remake versions were released from 2015 onwards by Chicago Gaming under license from Planetary Pinball who hold the rights for manufacturing Williams pinball machines and parts.

-Playfield
+There were hopes at Williams that this would help to resurrect the pinball industry as voiced by Steve Kordek, and the advertising flyer proclaiming "Behold the Renaissance of Pinball".